rerun-io/rerun/examples/python/point_tracks/README.md

 TODO(roym899) GIF of current state

 To keep track of each point it can be useful to assign a unique color to each point track.
 To do so we log the track id as the class id of each point and line segment.
-We can also log an annotation context to assign a unique color to each track.
-Note that we need to log the annotation context prior to logging the points and line segments to ensure that the colors are applied correctly.
+We also log an annotation context to assign a unique color to each track.
+Note that we set the `timeless` flag to `True` when logging the annotation context, since a track's color should not change over time.

 ```python
 # assign random color to each track